Guenael/rtlsdr-wsprd/README.md

     /opt/vc/bin/tvservice -o
     ```
   - Remove unused modules (for example, /etc/modules: #snd-bcm2835)
-  - Use an enclose, and ground it
+  - Use an enclosure, and ground it

 ## Crystal stability